 SHARE BASED PAYMENTS

 Area of focus How our audit addressed it

 During the year the Group issued options to both staff and Directors.
-These options included both market and non-market vesting criteria, including: - Service (employment) conditions; and - Market-based conditions, tied to achieving share price milestones.
+These options included both market and nonmarket vesting criteria, including: Service (employment) conditions; and Market-based conditions, tied to achieving share price milestones.
 The valuation of such options requires significant judgement and expertise, particularly in determining the likelihood of achieving the market-based conditions.
 The Group engaged an independent specialist to appraise the fair value of its share-based payment arrangements.
 Our audit procedures included: Agreeing the material terms and conditions of each share-based payment arrangement to plan documentation; Examining the share-based payment arrangements to determine the appropriateness of identifying each share-based payment arrangement, including checking the grant date; Vouching the calculation of share-based payment arrangements with market conditions to reports furnished to the Group by independent specialists; Examining the appropriateness of the amortisation model for accreting share-based payment expense to the profit or loss over the vesting period; and Reviewing the appropriateness of the disclosure impact of the share-based payment arrangements, particularly for their impact in the Remuneration Report for plan recipients which form part of key management personnel.

-INVESTMENT IN NYRADA INC.

-Area of focus How our audit addressed it

-During the prior year Nyrada Inc. (Nyrada), a previous subsidiary of the Company completed its listing on the ASX and deconsolidated from the Group.
+INVESTMENT IN NYRADA INC. Area of focus How our audit addressed it During the prior year Nyrada Inc. (Nyrada), a previous subsidiary of the Company completed its listing on the ASX and deconsolidated from the Group.
 At 30 June 2020, Noxopharm held a significant influence in Nyrada, with a holding of 33,373,245 shares, which was above the 20% threshold required for determining significant influence and accounting for the investment in Nyrada using the equity method of accounting.

-As at 29 June 2021 Nyrada conducted a significant capital raise, which, together with equity instruments issued by Nyrada that were vested and in-the-money, meant that the Group's diluted shareholding in Nyrada fell below 20% at that date.
+Our audit procedures included the following; Recalculating the diluted percentage shareholding on Noxopharm in Nyrada as at 29 June 2021 to appraise management's assessment that a change in accounting treatment for the investment was appropriate; Recalculating the percentage of the Nyrada loss for the period ended 29 June 2021, as recognised under the As at 29 June 2021 Nyrada conducted a significant capital raise, which, together with equity equity method of accounting; instruments issued by Nyrada that were vested and in-the-money, meant that the Group's diluted shareholding in Nyrada fell below 20% at that date.
+Recalculating the fair value gain taken to the profit or loss on the change of accounting treatment;